Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 EAT: Smokehouse BBQ at Plain & Fancy Farm

 All is not coach-bus family-style meals at Plain & Fancy – the ten-acre complex that encompasses restaurants, gift shops, shows, tours, and buggy rides.
-While the Plain and Fancy Farm Restaurant books groups of 20 or more, the Smokehouse BBQ provides a great lunch or dinnertime meal for small parties.
+While the Plain and Fancy Farm Restaurant books groups of 20 or more, the Smokehouse BBQ & Brews provides a great lunch or dinnertime meal for small parties.

 Inn-At-Leola-Village-Leola-PA